lvgl/lvgl/docs/widgets/checkbox.rst

 dynamically allocated.

 To set a static text, use :cpp:expr:`lv_checkbox_set_static_text(cb, txt)`.
 This way, only a pointer to ``txt`` will be stored.
-The text then shouldn’t be deallocated while the checkbox exists.
+The text then shouldn't be deallocated while the checkbox exists.

 Check, uncheck, disable